ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This document describes how to use {{RFC9594}} and {{RFC9200}} to perform a number of authentication, authorization, and key distribution actions as overviewed in {{Section 2 of RFC9594}}, when the considered group is specifically an OSCORE group.

+After joining the group as defined in this application profile, a group member communicate with other other group members using CoAP {{RFC7252}} as well as CoAP for group communication {{I-D.ietf-core-groupcomm-bis}} (REQ22).
+Such communications are protected using the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} (REQ23).

 With reference to {{RFC9594}}:

 * The node wishing to join the OSCORE group, i.e., the joining node, is the Client.